minoa-lang/reference/src/type-system/types/abstract-types/vectorized-types.md

 While a vectorized type looks like an array, its size defines the number of lanes on which the vectorized type will operate.
 This value can be anywhere from 1 to 65'536 lanes.

-The vector is guaranteed to support the following element types:
+The vectorized type is guaranteed to support the following element types:
 - [boolean types]
 - [integer types]
 - [floating point types]